-3. Widening our perspectives for time frame and materiality
+3. Widening our perspectives on dimensions of time frame, stakeholders, and materiality

 Sustainability standards are going through a high paced transformation.
 In June 2021 the Value Reporting Foundation was established through the merger of SASB and International Integrated Reporting Council.
 In April 2022, the VRF was consolidated into IFRS Foundation.
-In June 2023 the IFRS published the Sustainability Standards S1 and S2 that will become effective at the beginning of 2024.
-However, still the standards are taking the short-term investor focus and materiality is not defined as double materiality3.
+In June 2023 the IFRS published the Sustainability Standards S1 and S2 that will provide impetus for better focus on evaluating the sustainability issues.
+However, still the standards are taking the short-term investor focus and materiality is not defined as double materiality5.

 However, what is material for our stakeholders becomes material for the company if not attended on a timely basis either as a reputational risk or through regulation.
-Furthermore, dealing with negative impacts can be managed with much less cost, if they are attended at the design stage early on, rather than trying to remedy them later.
+Furthermore, dealing with negative impacts can be managed with much less cost, if they are attended to at the design stage early on, rather than trying to remedy them later.
 Therefore, lengthening our perspective on time frame would be not only a better prevention, but also an opportunity for value creation.